Trade Overview

 Trade Policy Framework: A Strategy for Global Competitiveness

 Mauritius has built its economic success on a foundation of openness, political stability, and a sophisticated, transparent trade and investment framework.
 Its strategy focuses on positioning itself as a secure and competitive hub for international business, connecting Africa, Asia, and the rest of the world.
+The policy aims to consolidate existing markets while aggressively pursuing new opportunities through a network of comprehensive trade agreements.

 Global & Bilateral Integration: